7

 1. With ice and salt

-2. With a built in freezer
+2. With a built-in freezer/compressor

-But let's look at the different parts that make up the ICE-21 and how they work together.
+Let's look at the different parts that make up the ICE-21 and how they work together.
 As with all these machines from Cuisinart, there are just 4 parts that make up the ICE-21:

-1. the base that contains the motor and the on/off switch
+1. The base that contains the motor and the on/off switch

-2. the removable, freezable bowl
+2. The removable, freezable bowl

-3. the "dasher", that churns the ice cream
+3. The "dasher", that churns the ice cream

-4. the transparent lid that holds everything in place
+4. The transparent lid that holds everything in place

-The base of the ICE-21
+The base of the Cuisinart ICE-21

 On the underside are 4 rubber tipped feet that keep the machine stable while in use.
 And some ventilation grills to help prevent the motor from overheating.

-Cuisinart ICE-21 underside
+Underneath the Cuisinart ICE-21 base

 The power cable come out the back and is just 24" (60 cm) long, which could be a little short for some kitchens.